New examples of G$_2$-structures with divergence-free torsion: Skew-symmetric case

-(Ricci)-flatness is a relevant assumption (though not crucial) in the context of the isometric flow of $\mathrm{G}_2$-structures, for torsion-free $\mathrm{G}_2$-structures are known to be Ricci-flat (see \cite[Propositions 10.1.3 and 10.1.5]{J}) and the isometric flow preserves the underlying metric.
-It is worth mentioning that three pairwise-commuting skew-symmetric matrices are always a linearly-dependent set, for the dimension of the Cartan subalgebra\footnote{By \textit{Cartan subalgebra} of $\mathfrak{so}(3)$ we mean a maximal abelian Lie subalgebra consisting of diagonalizable elements of the complexification of $\mathfrak{so}(3)$; it is known that any two Cartan subalgebras are isomorphic.} of $\mathfrak{so}(3)$ is 2.
+Flatness (or, more generally, Ricci-flatness) is a relevant assumption (though not crucial) in the context of the isometric flow of $\mathrm{G}_2$-structures, for torsion-free $\mathrm{G}_2$-structures are known to be Ricci-flat (see \cite[Propositions 10.1.3 and 10.1.5]{J}) and the isometric flow preserves the underlying metric.
+Hence the importance of Proposition \ref{antisimetrico es plano}.

-According to equation \eqref{Divergencia formula}, this case is trivial.
-We state the result for the sake of formality.
+Another remark worth mentioning is that three pairwise-commuting skew-symmetric matrices are always a linearly-dependent set, for the dimension of the Cartan subalgebra\footnote{By \textit{Cartan subalgebra} of $\mathfrak{so}(3)$ we mean a maximal abelian Lie subalgebra consisting of diagonalizable elements of the complexification of $\mathfrak{so}(3)$; it is well known that any two Cartan subalgebras are isomorphic.} of $\mathfrak{so}(3)$ is 2, and so there are no compatible triples $A$, $B$, $C \in \mathfrak{sl}(4, \mathbb{R})$ that are skew-symmetric.